When a new student comes to class, the teacher assigns someone to give them a school tour.

 So imagine how many people and how much potential profit you would miss just because your product tour is too complicated.

 Try using an onboarding checklist.
 Vieworks did that too:

 Why does your product need a product tour?

 1- People need a bit more than a great and clear design

 You might think that your product is clear enough without a guide but don’t forget that you are the one who created the product, and you know every single punctuation mark that’s in it.

 They won’t figure out everything in a glance.

 Like this one:

-But if it wasn’t for the interactive guide, I would never know that UserGuiding had a chrome extension.
+But if it wasn’t for the interactive guide, I would never know that UserGuiding had a browser extension.

 And I, ever so clumsily, accidentally clicked ‘’exit’’ before I managed to finish the steps.

 On top of being super helpful, these buttons don’t cover a lot of space, either.

 2- It saves a lot of time

 A product tour can save a lot of time for you AND your users.